mirsah91/repro-ai/README.md

   is stored in unexpected fields or nested objects.
 - `SESSION_FALLBACK_SCAN_LIMIT` (optional, defaults to `1000`).
 Caps the number of documents scanned per collection during the fallback search.
+- `SESSION_EVENT_PREVIEW_COUNT` (optional, defaults to `5`).
+Controls how many events are included in the condensed preview for each batch when `data.events` contains large arrays.
+- `SESSION_EVENT_PREVIEW_CHARS` (optional, defaults to `400`).
+Caps the length of each preview line so extremely large event payloads do not overwhelm the prompt budget.

 If a session cannot be found, the API now returns a structured 404 response outlining the fields and collections that were checked, plus details about the fallback scan.